lorispuchol/override/level02/walkthrough.md

 > Remember: all the flag have a size of 40 bytes

-Now we have to
+Now we just have to:

-- Remove the 0x
+- Remove the `0x`
-- Split into 5 blocks --> 5 blocks of 8 bytes = 40 bytes
+- Split into 5 blocks --> 5 blocks of 8 bytes = 40 bytes (8 bytes because we are in 64-bit)
 - Convert to ASCII
 - Revert endian